-Relevance Volume (megaliters/year) Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 0.06 About the same Fresh surface water is relevant to IFF because we use it in our operations.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 92.8 Higher Fresh surface water is relevant to IFF because we use it in our operations.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-A very small amount of this source was first tracked at IFF in 2019 due to rainwater being used by a site in Brazil through a collection system.
-The amount that was used was so minimal that it was about the same as 2018.
-We anticipate that our fresh surface water withdrawals will decrease in the future as we continue to improve water efficiency at all IFF manufacturing sites.
+Fresh surface water represents a small amount of overall water withdraw.
+This source was first tracked at IFF in 2019 due to rainwater being used by a site in Brazil through a collection system.
+One site in 2020 was using surface water in operations for cooling and returned to the same water body.
+Brackish surface water/Seawater Not relevant In 2020, we had no facilities able to withdraw from brackish surface water or seawater.
 This may change in the future as new facilities are acquired or opened.

-Brackish surface water/Seawater Not relevant <not applicable=""></not> <not Applicable&gt;</not In 2019, we had no facilities able to withdraw from brackish surface water or seawater.
-This may change in the future as new facilities are acquired or opened.
-Groundwater - renewable Relevant 884 Lower Renewable groundwater is relevant to IFF because we use it in our operations.
+Groundwater - renewable Relevant 513 Lower Renewable groundwater is relevant to IFF because we use it in our operations.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-In 2019, withdrawals from third party sources increased thus decreasing renewable groundwater withdrawals in tandem with the decrease of production of intermediary materials in IFF facilities that was attributed to a 2018 supply change disruption.
+In 2020, withdrawals from groundwater decreased due to portfolio changes in facility closures.
 We anticipate the trend of decreasing withdrawals from renewable groundwater sources to continue in the near future as we implement new water reduction goals.
-Groundwater - non-renewable Relevant 624 Lower Non-renewable groundwater is relevant to IFF because we use it in our operations.
+Groundwater - non-renewable Relevant 749 Higher Non-renewable groundwater is relevant to IFF because we use it in our operations.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-Withdrawal of non-renewable groundwater decreased in 2019 due to the change of a major manufacturing site switching to renewable groundwater rather than non-renewable.
-Additionally, other sites made efforts to use third-party sources rather than a non-renewable source.
-We anticipate this trend of decreasing withdrawals in IFF legacy facilities from non-renewable groundwater in the near future as facilities continue to make efforts to use third-party sources and we implement new water reduction goals.
-This may change in the future as new facilities are acquired or opened.
-Produced/Entrained water Relevant 48 Higher Produced/entrained water is relevant to IFF because we use it in our operations.
+Withdrawal of non-renewable groundwater increased in 2020 due to the change of a major manufacturing site impacted by COVID 19 on operations by increasing hours Produced/Entrained water Relevant 48 Higher Produced/entrained water is relevant to IFF because we use it in our operations.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-This source increased usage in 2019 due to improvements in reporting in IFF legacy site data that allowed sites to re-define some of the water sources they utilized to process water or water which enters IFF's boundary as a result of the extraction, processing, or use of any raw material.
+This source increased usage in 2020 due to improvements in reporting in IFF legacy site data that allowed sites to redefine some of the water sources they utilized to process water or water which enters IFF's boundary as a result of the extraction, processing, or use of any raw material.
 We anticipate that our produced/entrained water withdrawals will decrease in the future as we continue to improve water efficiency at all IFF manufacturing sites.
 This may change in the future as new facilities are acquired or opened.
-Third party sources Relevant 3003 Higher Third-party sources of water are relevant to IFF because we use water from these sources, such as municipal water suppliers, in our operations.
+Third party sources Relevant 3,003 Higher Third-party sources of water are relevant to IFF because we use water from these sources, such as municipal water suppliers, in our operations.
 Good quality freshwater is a component in our fragrance and flavor ingredients and is essential to various stages of manufacturing, especially product operations.
-In 2019, withdrawals from third party sources increased due to a shift away from the utilization of groundwater sources.
-While third party sources did increase, overall IFF's water withdrawal did decrease.
+In 2020, withdrawals from third party sources increased due to operational impact from COVID 19 increasing operational hours as well as a reduction in renewable groundwater driven by one facility.
 We anticipate this trend of increasing withdrawals from third-party sources to reverse in the near future as we implement new water reduction goals.